South West Innovation Exchange

 The Innovation Exchange is an AHSN-coordinated approach to identify, select and support the adoption of innovations that improve our economy and patients’ lives.

 The Innovation Exchange identifies innovations for the Accelerated Access Collaborative and for local adoption.
 The Accelerated Access Collaborative is a national partnership of organisations including NHS England, the Department of Health and Social Care, the Department for Business Energy and Industrial Strategy, The National Institute for Health and Care Excellence, NHS Improvement, and the AHSNs.

-The Innovation Exchange has four structured elements:
+The Innovation Exchange offers four core areas of support: